jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 <img src="/assets/dl/gauss_shape.jpg" style="border:none;">
 </div>

-We normalize the features in the dataset to have zero mean and unit variance.
+To achieve that we normalize the features in the dataset to have zero mean and unit variance.

 $$
 z = \frac{x - \mu}{\sigma}